-If you have recently taken up off-road cycling or have taken part in our other South Downs rides for beginners such as the Rookie-to-Rider series or the introductory ride at Stanmer Park, then the Tour de Rings would be the ideal ‘next ride’ for you on your mountain biking journey.
+If you have recently taken up off-road cycling or have taken part in our other South Downs rides for beginners such as the introductory ride at Stanmer Park, then the Tour de Rings would be the ideal ‘next ride’ for you on your mountain biking journey.

 What to expect!

 You will need to an active person with regular cycling fitness in your legs to be able to enjoy our sociable South Downs rides for beginners.
 However, as mentioned above if you have recently joined us on our introductory rides, then this loop will be the perfect next step for you.
 In true South Downs style the riding is good old-fashion cross-country, with long but rewarding climbs and open epic views.
 The riding is a mixture of stunning double and single track bridleways to the super fun and flat out South Downs Way.
 The terrain is not overly technical, however, a couple of the descents do require confident bike handling techniques.
 The ‘Tour de Rings’ provides an exciting mixture to inject plenty of fun and a sense of challenge for all levels, especially novice mountain bikers.